 FAQ

 We welcome startups in all industries to apply.
 We are particularly excited about companies in AI, robotics, life science, biotechnology, advanced manufacturing, digital health, pharmaceuticals, defense, sustainability, climate tech, food tech, and fintech, but encourage any company, regardless of industry, to submit an application.
+Both for-profits and non-profits are eligible, though this program is best suited for scalable and innovative businesses rather than brick and mortar or consulting businesses.

-Each startup can have up to two representatives during the program.
+Each established startup can have up to two representatives during the program.
 We would recommend that founders/CEOs and any decision makers plan to participate.

 Yes!
 Participants will receive complimentary coworking access for the duration of the program, as well as for 3 months following their completion of the program.